NVIDIA-Omniverse/PhysX/physx/README.md

 To begin, clone this repository onto your local drive.
 Then change directory to physx/, run ./generate_projects.[bat|sh] and follow on-screen prompts.
 This will let you select a platform specific solution to build.
 You can then build from the generated solution/make file in the platform- and configuration-specific folders in the ``compiler`` folder.

+Note that the PhysX distribution downloads binary content, such as the PhysX GPU binaries, from Amazon CloudFront on demand, using the packman package manager.

 ## Acknowledgements

 This depot references packages of third party open source software copyright their respective owners.